cenotelie/hime/README.md

 		* `utilities/net/demo`: Contains the C# sources of demonstration usage of the SDK API.
 		* `utilities/net/benchmark`: Contains the C# sources of the benchmark for the .Net platform.
 	* `tests`: Contains the all the test-related software components:
-		* `tests/multi`: Contains the common tests for the different runtime implementations.
-			* `tests/multi/driver`: Sources of the tests driver for all runtime tests.
+		* `tests/driver`: Sources of the tests driver for all runtime tests.
-			* `tests/multi/net`: Sources of the test executor for the .Net runtime implementation.
+		* `tests/net`: Sources of the test executor for the .Net runtime implementation.
-			* `tests/multi/java`: Sources of the test executor for the Java runtime implementation.
+		* `tests/java`: Sources of the test executor for the Java runtime implementation.
-		* `tests/net`: Contains the tests for other .Net software components.
 * Others
 	* `packages`: Contains the NuGet dependencies for the .Net software components.
 	* `extras`: Contains some extra products, e.g. standard grammars.